prcurran/hotspots/README.txt

 -------------------------
 Step 2: Install Ghecom
 -------------------------
-Available from Ghecom download page `here <http://strcomp.protein.osaka-u.ac.jp/ghecom/download_src.html>`_.
+Available from `Ghecom download page <http://strcomp.protein.osaka-u.ac.jp/ghecom/download_src.html>`_.

 "The source code of the ghecom is written in C, and developed and executed on the linux environment (actually on the Fedora Core).
 For the installation,